 Run Ranger Run

-We're a team of individuals who pledge to walk, run and/or ride bicycles for combined total of 565 miles in the month of February.
-Our goal is to raise funds for GallantFew and increase awareness for the stated veteran issues.
+A team of ten individuals will pledge to walk, run and/or ride bicycles a combined total of 565 miles in the month of February.
+They will raise funds for GallantFew and increase awareness for the stated veteran issues.

 In 2012, 3rd Ranger Battalion veteran US Army Corporal Cory Smith, having deployed to combat twice, experienced having friends killed and wounded and with his own marriage failing decided to highlight the difficult journey home many soldiers have leaving the Army by undergoing a very public and very difficult journey home himself.
 Cory decided to run 565 miles in 28 days with holding his daughter Elleigh in his arms the end goal of his run.

 To honor Cory’s incredible effort and to continue the momentum to raise awareness for veterans issues – particularly around divorce, unemployment, homelessness and suicide – we are offering an annual Run Ranger event.

 Please support our efforts by making a donation and passing this information on o your friends and family.